 How Is Scoliosis Diagnosed In Adults?

-To diagnose scoliosis, your doctor will perform a physical examination to check for spinal irregularities and assymetries in the height of your shoulders and hips and the length of your legs.
+To diagnose scoliosis, your doctor will perform a physical examination to check for spinal irregularities and asymmetries in the height of your shoulders and hips and the length of your legs.
 Your range of motion also will be assessed.

 In addition, spinal x-rays will be ordered to help pinpoint the exact location of the curve, determine the degree of curvature, and detect degenerative changes in the spine that could be contributing to the scoliosis.
 Lung function also may be tested in severe cases.